top of page

-How to choose the shape of the pot to that of the plant
+How to properly match the shape of the vase to that of the plant

 “There is no civilization in the world that has not felt the need

-How have people's needs changed to date?
-The SARS-CoV-2 pandemic has in fact awakened in each of us a particular bond with our home, and the desire to recreate small natural habitats, where you can dream, closing your eyes, of being in a large meadow, or in a park, in contact with plants and flowers.
-All this, adding the desire to take care of something alive and give it a shape suited to our taste, has led to rediscover the beauty and importance of a garden, or a terrace, or even a window sill.
+How have people's needs changed today?
+The recent pandemic has in fact awakened in each of us a particular bond with the home, but above all a desire to recreate small natural habitats, where we can dream, closing our eyes, of being in a large lawn or in a park, in contact with plants and flowers.
+All of this, accompanied by the intention of taking care of something alive and giving it a shape that is suitable to our tastes, has led to rediscovering the beauty and importance of gardens, terraces, or even window sills.

-In this rediscovery, the potted plant is of a particular importance, not only because, at different scales, it can be found in an outdoor garden, on a terrace or inside, but also because it brings together two different elements: a living plant (with its appearance) and the vase (which is a product of man, with its shape, material and finish) .
+In this rediscovery, the potted plant is particularly relevant, not only because it can be found at different scales in an external garden, a terrace, or indoors, but also because it brings together two elements: the plant, with its posture and needs, and the vase, which is instead a human product, with its shape, material, and finish.

-What factors can we consider to choose the plant for a specific pot (or the opposite)?
+What factors can we consider in choosing the plant to put into a particular pot?

-I believe it is necessary to make a couple of premises.
-The first one is related to the plant itself: a right architecture of the root system, which is different for every plant and require the right shape and size of the pot .
-The second concerns is related to the shape of the aerial part of the plant, which does not always coincide with its natural appearance.
-In fact, many plants lend themselves to “shaping pruning”, a term that recalls the topiary art of the ancient Rome gardeners, as explained in the Grimal's book, and which consists in attributing to the plant, through pruning, particular shapes and geometries .
+I believe it is necessary to make two premises.
+The first concerns an inherent need in the plant itself, namely the development of the root system, which is specific to every plant, but which is a factor to be given due importance in choosing the shape and size of the pot.
+The second concerns the "shape of the plant", which does not always coincide with its natural posture.
+Many plants are indeed suitable for "sculptural pruning," a term that recalls the topiary art of ancient Roman gardeners, as explained in Grimal's book, and which consists of assigning to the plant, through pruning, particular shapes and geometries.
+The considerations that follow will involve the posture of the plant, taking into account the possibility of giving it the desired shape in a secondary role.

-In examining the shape of the vase , three main guidelines can be identified: the ratio between width and height, the type of lines (curved or squared), and the distribution between full and empty spaces.
+In examining the shape of the vase, we can identify three guiding principles of reading: the proportions between width and height, the type of lines, curved or squared, and the distribution between solid and empty spaces.

 The above figure shows various types of pots in a square reference grid.